kemaleren/LisPy/README.md

 NB: LisPy is case-insensitive, and allows both dot and list notation (though they may not be mixed).

-See 'demo.lsp' for some simple examples.
+See `demo.lsp` for some simple examples.

 ### Interactive mode: